authgear/authgear-server/docs/specs/account-lockout.md

 ## Configuration

-Account locking can be configured as follow:
+Account lockout can be configured as follow:

 ```yaml
 authentication: